 School Time Block One (Around 9:15-10)

 After Bible time, the girls break off on their own.
 One does language arts, while the other starts math.
-This is when I crack into the books with Daniel.
+This is when I crack into the books with the boy.
 We do circle time together, complete his reading lessons, and get what we can get done in 30 minutes.
 That’s all his attention span can handle, and even then I sometimes have to send my fidgety kid to the trampoline.

 I check in on the girls, see if they need help, and throw in a load of laundry.
 After this, we start our second block.